-Table 1.
-Summary of the Inventory data collection and the total number of entries until the 31 December 2016, along with the names of reporters (the countries are listed in alphabetical order)7 Table 2.
-Summary of the most important sources of information per country Table 3.
-Summary of the data sources with the numbers of entries reported by the LTPs
+1. INTRODUCTION .
+3 2.
+TEMPLATE FOR THE COUNTRY REPORTS .
+4 3.
+GENERAL OVERVIEW OF THE COUNTRY REPORTS 6 4.
+SUMMARY AND CONCLUSIONS 21 Figu re 1.
+Research and knowledge classes identified in the KINDRA project .
+4 31 le 1.
+Summary of the Inventory data collection and the total number of entries until the December 2016, along with the names of reporters (the countries are listed nabetical order). in le 2.
+Summary of the most important sources of information per country ie 2.
+Sammary of the most important sources of morniation per country.
+Tab le 3.
+Summary of the data sources with the numbers of entries reported by the LTPs ${\tt I}$ 11